 I earn my living as a computer programmer (see my curriculum vitae – or, to North Americans, resumé – for details) and am in favour of Free Software.
 When I'm learning new web technologies, I add toys to this site as examples; and sometimes I write essays about how I think the software industry might be improved.
 Some of my experiments and experimental ruminations are also available.

-Like many a vain fool with a website, I have recorded some of my opinions about politics, life in general and the mind, of which you can make what you will.
+Like many a vain fool with a website, I have recorded some of my opinions about politics, life in general, mine in particular and the mind, of which you can make what you will.
 As my opinions change, I might even update these pages, but some of them are very old, so might be out of date.

 on various topics, with no particular structure.